GfSE/SAF-Specification/stakeholders.md

 * What are the different contexts the system is embedded and utilized in?
 * What are the external physical entities the system interacts with in the respective context?
 * What are the geographical and physical locations of the intended / proposed elements of the solution?
-* What are the normal and extreme environmental conditions for normal operation, for not operational, for storage and for transport?
+* What are the normal and extreme environmental conditions for normal operation, for not operational, for storage, and for transport?
+* What are the operational scenarios (operational stories) relevant to the system?
 * What are the planned architectural means for risk mitigation?
+* What are the relationships between the partys involved in the operation of the intended solution?
 * What are the scenarios a system function is utilized in?
 * What existing elements of the organization, enterprise, or operational entity need to be integrated in the intended solution?
 * What is the cost for each required function?
 * What is the lack / deficiency / gap in current capability implementation that is addressed with the intended solution?
 * What is the necessary response time for an interface or a service?
+* What is the operational context to achieve an operational story?
 * What is the priority of each function?
 * What is the system boundary definition?
 * What is the time schedule for delivering the functions?
 * What kind of information or what kind of items are exchanged between the system and external entities (incl. actors)?
+* What operational capabilities are defined?
+* What operational exchanges do operational performers need to consume or provide?
+* What operational process activities shall be executed during the execution of an operational story?
+* What possible threads of operational process activities have to be carried out to achieve the operational story main and alternative goals?
 * What services are expected from external entities?
 * What shall be validated to the customer at system level?
+* Which Operational Performer will operate or run the system?
 * Which functions will the system provide?

   ***Rationale:  In my role, I need to check whether the overall system purpose is supported.***
 * Which information is exchanged between the system and external entities?
+* Which is the operational scenario, i.e., course of action, for the mission and the context in which the system of systems solution will exist?
+* Which operational activity shall be executed by which operational performer in the operational story?
 * Which physical items the SOI is built of?
 * Who are the Stakeholders involved in the intended solution?
 * Who provides the inputs to a critical function?
+* Why types of exchange can exist between Operational Performers (i.e., flows of information, people, material, or energy)?
+* Wich data types, entity types, related value types, and units have to be known to the SOI and used by the SOI?
 # Customer
 Definition - Customer (also Acquirer):
 Organization or person that receives a product or service, [ISO/IEC 15288:2022 – Systems engineering - System life-cycle processes]